mwkpe/rand/cpp_guide/cpp_guidelines.md

 ```

 ## 2.4 Types
-* User defined types should start with a single capital letter followed by lower case characters and underscores to separate words.
+User defined types should start with a single capital letter followed by only lower case characters, numbers and underscores to separate words (Stroustrup style).
 ```
 class Fusion_object;  // Correct
 {